CLUB OFFICERS

 Director: Celebrity and Studio Relations

-Glen began his entertainment career in Illinois, spending most of his time in the acting conservatories of Chicago and London before moving to Los Angeles.
-Glen’s path led to a career with “Digital Glue” a company that produces and distributes digital content to millions of viewers each day.
+Glen began his entertainment career in Illinois, spending most of his time in the acting conservatories of Chicago and London England before moving to Los Angeles.
+Glen’s path led to a career with Digital Glue, a company that produces and distributes digital content to millions of viewers each day.
 He is a serious car guy who performed a ground up restoration on a numbers matching 1966 Pontiac GTO with a 428 cubic inch tri-power engine.
-The car has won numerous awards since its completion.
+Upon completion, the car went on to win numerous awards.

 Jim YoungJIM YOUNG